News & Events

 W.O.L.F.E (Work Out Low Fat Elders)

 Gerald L. Ignace Indian Health Center 930 West Historic Mitchell Street, Milwaukee, WI, United StatesWork Out Low Fat Elders Programs W.O.L.F.E. is a free weekly, year-round program for Native Elders & friends 45 & older.
-The program provides a safe space for our Elders […]
+The program provides a safe space for our Elders to socialize, exercise, and learn about nutrition to support their health.
+The Health Promotion Disease Prevention Team provides a diabetic friendly, heart healthy meal featuring […]

 Timeless Blessings